 Now Available: The Fuji GFX 50S

-Fujis' medium format mirrorless camera, the Fujifilm GFX 50S, is now available for pre-order and will start shipping February 28, 2017.
+Fujis' medium format mirrorless camera, the Fujifilm GFX 50S, is now available for pre-order (since February 28, 2017).

 Fuji vs. Hasselblad